SubhadeepMondal2023/backend-ticket-booking-microservices/README.md

 * **Microservices Patterns:** Shows request routing (API Gateway), decoupled services (Booking → Order → Inventory), and domain separation (each service owns its data and API).
 * **Event-driven integration:** Demonstrates producing and consuming domain events (`BookingEvent`) via Kafka so services can react asynchronously and scale independently.
-* **Data management:** Uses Flyway migrations to keep schema changes versioned and reproducible — a pattern used in production systems to avoid ad-hoc SQL scripts.
+* **Data management:** Uses Flyway migrations to keep schema changes versioned and reproducible which is a pattern used in production systems to avoid ad-hoc SQL scripts.
 * **Security:** Uses Keycloak as an external OAuth2/OpenID provider to illustrate how services validate JWTs and how gateways centralize access control.
 * **Resilience & Observability:** Shows Resilience4j circuit breakers and Spring Actuator to make services robust and observable under partial failure.
 * **Developer UX:** Uses SpringDoc/OpenAPI so each service exposes interactive API docs, and the gateway aggregates doc links for easier exploration.